Students Raise $6K To Combat Teen Homelessness

 This is the third-consecutive year that the Oak Knoll fundraiser has benefited the Covenant House of New Jersey.
 Covenant House is the largest privately funded agency in America that provides shelter, food, immediate crisis care, and an array of other services to homeless and runaway youth.

-This year, Haley Meehan ’22, of Morristown, spearheaded the annual sleep-out event, which was held March 6, 2020, in the Tisdall Hall gymnasium before Oak Knoll went on spring break and the campus turned to virtual learning.
+This year, Haley Meehan ’22, of Morristown; Bella Henry ’21, of Berkeley Heights; and Rosie Parlavecchio ’22, of Short Hills, co-spearheaded the annual sleep-out event, which was held March 6, 2020, in the Tisdall Hall gymnasium before Oak Knoll went on spring break and the campus turned to virtual learning.
 Meehan’s sister, Oak Knoll alumna Lauren Meehan ’19, first brought the sleep-out to Oak Knoll three years ago.

 Selma Hannan, an Upper School math teacher, has been the adviser for the Covenant House Club at Oak Knoll since its inception and said, “the girls are truly committed and dedicated to the cause.”

-This year, Oak Knoll students who participated in this year’s sleep-out and fundraised for the CHNJ included: Grace ’22 and Catey ’20 D’Alessandro, Caroline Burke ’22, Julia Castagna ’22, Bella Henry ’21, Audrey Chobor ’22, Trinity Koetje ’22, Sophie Lambrianakos ’22, Rosie ’22 and Ella ’20 Parlavecchio, Sarah Borys ’21, Ella Metzler ’22 and Peyton Kivler ’22.
+This year, Oak Knoll students who participated in this year’s sleep-out and fundraised for the CHNJ included: co-organizers Haley Meehan ’22, Bella Henry ’21 and Rosie Parlavecchio ’22; Grace ’22 and Catey ’20 D’Alessandro; Caroline Burke ’22; Julia Castagna ’22; Audrey Chobor ’22; Trinity Koetje ’22; Sophie Lambrianakos ’22; Ella ’20 Parlavecchio; Sarah Borys ’21; Ella Metzler ’22; and Peyton Kivler ’22.

 During the sleep-out event on campus, students heard from Michael, a Nigerian immigrant who credits the Covenant House for saving his life.